andrechristikan/ack-nestjs-boilerplate-docs/features/language.md

 > Store as global module

-ack-nestjs-boilerplate-mongoose use `I18nModule` and wrap into `MessageModule`.
-All languages will manage in MessageModule and store into `Global variable` same as `ConfigModule`.
-It's because we will use it often.
+ack-nestjs-boilerplate-mongoose used `I18nModule` and wrap it into `MessageModule`.
+All languages will be managed in MessageModule and stored in the same `Global variable` as `ConfigModule`.
+It's because we'll be using it frequently.
 Location in `src/message/message.module.ts`

 ```txt
 src